IDMNYU/DM1123-VFS-FA15-FL/projects/dm1123_vfs_self_assessments.md

 #### MIDTERM SELF ASSESSMENT

-Email your midterm self assessment as a pdf to deangela.duff@nyu.edu.
+Email your midterm self assessment as a pdf to fl47@nyu.edu.
 Do NOT put self assessments on basecamp, a public forum.

 Critically analyze/evaluate your visual foundation process and how it is has changed over the course of the semester.
 * What are you learning?